-15 Ways to Eat Less This Week
+15 Ways to Eat Less This Weekend

 There are two approaches to eating.
 It’s either starve-yourself-to-death or binge-on-whatever-you-want.
 At least, that’s what it seems when listening to people talk about diets.
 But both extremes are recipes for disaster.
 You don’t have to choose between the two extremes.
 There is a sweet spot in the middle of the spectrum where you can eat just enough and enjoy it.
 Plus, you can achieve your weight-loss goals.
 Here are fifteen smart tips that will help you eat less.
 Many times, it’s the simple things that help the most.
 Diet fads come and go, but these tips stand the test of time – and waistline!
 They are my go-to when giving advice to friends and family.
 Especially with the holiday season coming, use these tips to enjoy the festivities guilt free.

 1. When you wake up, drink water before you do anything else.